prisma-collective/docs/docs/methodologies/Developmental Regenerative Evaluation/a. Introduction.md

 To redefine evaluation as a dynamic dialogue with life itself—a practice that illuminates the invisible threads connecting ecological health, social equity, and cultural resilience.

 #### **Mission**
-To co-create frameworks that honor energy flows across [[Five Spheres of Evaluation|five spheres]], empowering communities to steward regenerative futures through participatory learning and adaptive action.
+To co-create frameworks that honor energy flows across [[g.
+Five Spheres of Evaluation|five spheres]], empowering communities to steward regenerative futures through participatory learning and adaptive action.

 #### **Purpose**
 We exist to: